Analysis | ‘Fake’ Aluminum Stocks Put Perils of China’s Commodities Funding in Spotlight

 The local police in Guangdong are investigating and will determine whether fraud occurred but because the warrants in question weren’t registered with the Shanghai Futures Exchange, China’s biggest commodities bourse won’t be on the hook for examining the regulatory angles to the case.
 Instead, the creditors will probably go after the warehouses first for the inventories, while waiting for investigations to decide if the borrowers are accountable for the losses.

-The incident has led to a domino effect whereby more warehouses in China have suspended operations to check on-site metal inventories, according to people with knowledge of the information.
+The incident has led to a domino effect whereby more warehouses in China have suspended operations to check on-site metal inventories.
+The market is facing a loss of confidence, with global commodities powerhouses Glencore Plc and Trafigura Group among traders rushing to check their stockpiles, according to people familiar with the matter.

 Although the Chinese government and its state banks are preparing to expand lending to counter the ill-effects of the virus on the economy, their largess is unlikely to extend to commodities trading.
 As such, smaller outfits may find it harder to get financing in the wake of another scandal.